FRC6866/FRC6866.github.io/_posts/2018-12-29-markham-village.md

 Meet us at Markham Village Library on December 29th from 10 AM - 1 PM.

 We hope to see you there!

-If you have any questions, please contact us at [contact@mcrobotics.ca](mailto:contact@mcrobotics.ca)